 Foster City Exotic Pet Sitter

-Why Foster City Residents Trust Our Exotic Pet Specialists
+Why Foster City Residents Trust Our Exotic Pet Caretakers

-• Waterfront condo & HOA-aware.
+- Waterfront condo & HOA-aware.
 Many Foster City homes sit in gated lagoon communities with fob access, garage codes, concierge desks, and visitor logs.
-Our specialists are used to managing layered building access, signing in at front desks on Bayport and Admiralty, and handling multi-step key drops in Edgewater and Marlin Cove.
+Our caretakers are used to managing layered building access, signing in at front desks on Bayport and Admiralty, and handling multi-step key drops in Edgewater and Marlin Cove.

-• Species specialization that matches Foster City’s demographic.
+- Species specialization that matches Foster City’s demographic.
 The tech-and-biotech household pet profile in Foster City skews toward reptiles (bearded dragons, crested geckos, ball pythons) and smaller small mammals.
-Our team is fluent in temperature gradient management, calcium dusting schedules, and hay-forward small mammal diets — not generalists Googling at your kitchen counter.
+Our team is fluent in temperature gradient management, calcium dusting schedules, and hay-forward small mammal diets — the kind of fluency that only comes from caring for these species every day.

 Exotic Species We Care For in Foster City